pchristensen/pchristensen-dotfiles/emacs.d/elpa/magit-20140807.909/README.md

 short help for `magit-status-mode` (<kbd>C-h m</kbd> in the status buffer).

-Then edit and save some files files, refresh the status buffer (<kbd>g</kbd>), stage changes (<kbd>s</kbd>) and commit (<kbd>c</kbd>) them.
+Then edit and save some files, refresh the status buffer (<kbd>g</kbd>), stage changes (<kbd>s</kbd>) and commit (<kbd>c</kbd>) them.